DrMint/Okuma-Reader/README.md

 ### Fourth layer: Chapter folder
 This isn't much to say about this folder.
 The pages are stored as image files with the extension indicated by the title `config.json` file.
 The pages are numbered 1, 2, 3, ...
 All chapters use that numbering system: the first page of a chapter is always numbered "1".
 If possible, all pages should have the same size (or at least the same ratio).
-A image should correspond to one page, images that display two pages side by side should be split.
+An image should correspond to one page, images that display two pages side by side should be split.

 ## Installation